Kuehn family

-Dr. Bernhard L. Hormann, the head of the sociology department at the University of Hawaii, kept a collection of the Kuehn family papers including the correspondences they wrote to one another during and after their internment on Sand Island (Hawaiian Island Detention Camp).
+Dr. Bernhard L. Hormann, the head of the sociology department at the University of Hawaii, kept a collection of the Kuehn family papers including the correspondences they wrote to one another during and after their internment in the Hawaiian Island Detention Camp on Sand Island.
 Dr. Hormann's family provided a home for Hans Joachim Kuehn during his parents' incarceration and subsequent sentence.
-His entire collection was donated to the university archives.
+His entire collection was donated to the university archives in 1981.